Nucleomics-VIB/BRBseq-tools/README.md

 ### Custom functions to rescue barcode data from an aviti run

-One barcode was giving too few reads and we thought that the corresponding barcode sequence (provided by the customer) could have been the problem.
+One barcode was giving too few reads and we thought that the corresponding barcode sequence (provided by the customer in Exp4632_barcodes.txt) could have been the problem.

 We processed the data as follows:

 ![BRBSeq_rescue](pictures/BRBSeq_rescue.png)

-The custom functions used for this analysis are listed next (names starting with 'fun')
+The bioawk driven custom bash functions used for this analysis are listed next (txt files with name starting with 'fun')

 <hr>